DPBH only accepts registrations for the following counties:

 DPBH DOES NOT ACCEPT PERMIT FOR THE FOLLOWING COUNTIES:

-If you live in Carson City, Douglas County, Clark County or Washoe County and intend to sell a cottage food product in one of the above counties you must have a registration with the Division of Public and Behavioral Health.
+If you live in Carson City, Douglas County, Clark County or Washoe County and intend to sell a cottage food product in one of the above counties you must have a registration with the local health authority.
+You may have multiple cottage food registrations.

 As of May 2013, the Nevada Legislature passed a cottage foods bill which became Nevada Revised Statute (NRS) 446.866.
 This bill allows for some limited amount of non-potentially hazardous foods to be prepared from a person’s home, providing that person has registered as a cottage food operation.
 These foods may only be sold in the private home of the registered person who prepared them, in farmer’s markets, flea markets, swap meets, church bazaars, garage sales and craft fairs.